MicrosoftDocs/win32/desktop-src/Direct2D/bitmap-source.md

 ## Remarks

-To optimize performance when using WIC and [Direct2D](direct2d.direct2d_portal.xml) together, you should use [**IWICFormatConverter**](https://msdn.microsoft.com/library/windows/desktop/ee690274) to convert to an appropriate pixel format based your app’s scenario and the image’s native precision.
+To optimize performance when using WIC and [Direct2D](direct2d.direct2d_portal.xml) together, you should use [**IWICFormatConverter**](https://msdn.microsoft.com/library/windows/desktop/ee690274) to convert to an appropriate pixel format based your app s scenario and the image s native precision.

-In most cases, either your app’s [Direct2D](direct2d.direct2d_portal.xml) pipeline only requires 8 bits per channel (bpc) of precision, or the image only provides 8 bpc precision, and therefore you should convert to GUID\_WICPixelFormat32bppPBGRA.
+In most cases, either your app s [Direct2D](direct2d.direct2d_portal.xml) pipeline only requires 8 bits per channel (bpc) of precision, or the image only provides 8 bpc precision, and therefore you should convert to GUID\_WICPixelFormat32bppPBGRA.
 However, if you want to take advantage of extra precision provided by an image (for example, a JPEG-XR or TIFF stored with greater than 8 bpc precision), you should use an RGBA-based pixel format.
 The below table provides more details.